pangeo-data/pangeo-tutorial/README.md

 ## Run this tutorial

- **Note that Binder is an emphermal computing environment, so use download, github or gist if you want to save work.
-It also runs on publicly-accessible infrastructure so don't store passwords, keys or tokens!**
+***Note: Binder is an emphermal computing environment, so use download, github or gist if you want to save work.
+It also runs on publicly-accessible infrastructure so don't store passwords, keys or tokens!

 | Basic content  |
 | ------------- |